EPA and Washington Department of Ecology to provide free well testing to West Plains residents amid investigation into PFAS contamination

 Fairchild Air Force base has been conducting well testing for many West Plains residents west of Hayford Road.
 Those who believe they may be eligible for Fairchild testing can contact its public affairs office at 509-247-5705.

-According to the the Airforce base website, Fairchild has tested 427 private wells as of December 2023, and 107 of those wells have tested over 70 PFAS parts per trillion.
+According to the Air force base website, Fairchild has tested 427 private wells as of December , and 107 of those wells have tested over 70 PFAS parts per trillion.

 Over the next year, Eastern Washington University professor Chad Pritchard is conducting a study on the PFAS in West Plains underground water, which will require his own well testing.